 A second wave of geological exploration led by Jacques Verniers from 1977 to 1980 was commissioned by the Direcção Nacional de Geologia (a Mozambican governamental body).
 The four-year project resulted in a detailed description of the stratigraphy and economical potential of the basin (Verniers et al. 1989), however, it did not provide any significant insights into vertebrate paleontology.

-The PalNiassa Project started in 2009.
+The PalNiassa Project started in 2009 and subsquently expanded and became the PaleoMoz Project.
 Several tons of fossil remains have been collected from the Niassa and Tete provinces during the PalNiassa paleontological expeditions, and new localities rich in vertebrate material were discovered.
 Many of the vertebrate fossils collected are now under study or preparation by paleontologists, students and partners of the project.